zuozhenggh/learning-library/oci-library/OCI-CTD/lab4-create-vm-and-webserver/create-linux-vm.md

 # Create Linux based Compute VM with Web Server

 ## Introduction
 In this lab, you wil learn how to provision a compute instance.
-Furthermoe, you will install a web server on the provisioned VM.
+Furthermore, you will install a web server on the provisioned VM.
 You will also learn how to update the Network Security Lists in order to allow incoming traffic.

 Estimated time: 45 minutes